Cluster Synchronization via Graph Laplacian Eigenvectors: The Spectral description of Synchronized Clusters

 This allows us to find asymptotic limits for the coefficients during synchronization, $\alpha_r^\infty$.
 These coefficients describe the phase offsets once synchronized.
 We find that in a synchronizing regime on a weighted graph, the asymptotic behavior of the $r$th coefficient approaches

-We note that the form of this equation does not take into consideration the weights of the graph.
+We note that the form of this equation does not require the weights of the graph.
 All structural information related to edge weights, impacting the synchronization in the system, is encoded in the eigenvalues and eigenvectors of the graph Laplacian.
 Thus this limit is significant in that it reflects the structure present in the system.